 ☐ 52.246-26 Reporting Nonconforming Items

-☐ 52.248-1 Value Engineering (From section II, C above, See Note 1, except in subparagraphs (c)(5) and (m), see Note 3.) ☐ Alternate I ☐ Alternate II ☐ Alternate III
+☒ 52.248-1 Value Engineering (From section II, C above, See Note 1, except in subparagraphs (c)(5) and (m), see Note 3.) ☐ Alternate I ☐ Alternate II ☐ Alternate III

 F. DFARS Flowdown Clauses

-☐ If this box is checked or BUYER’s contract is otherwise with or in support of a Department of Defense customer, the following Defense Federal Acquisition Regulation Supplement (“DFARS”) clauses are incorporated by reference in addition to the FAR clauses in Section E:
+☒ If this box is checked or BUYER’s contract is otherwise with or in support of a Department of Defense customer, the following Defense Federal Acquisition Regulation Supplement (“DFARS”) clauses are incorporated by reference in addition to the FAR clauses in Section E:

 1. The following DFARS clauses apply to this Contract: